ragingwind/rust-programming-language-summary/readme.md

 let origin = Point(0, 0, 0);
 ```

-- unit-like structs, don't have any fileds, behave simliarly to `()`
+- Unit-like structs, don't have any fileds, behave simliarly to `()`